distributeaid/distributeaid.org/content/pages/donate.md

 ---
 pageTitle: Donate
-title: Support people in crisis this winter.
+title: Support us today, so communities are prepared for tomorrow.
 raisedEUR: "0"

 ---